trailblazer/trailblazer.github.io/gems/reform/populator.md

         property :name
       end

-      def populate_songs!(fragment, options)
+      def populate_songs!(fragment:, **)
         Song.find_by(name: fragment["name"]) or Song.new
       end

-Arguments are the currently processed hash `fragment` and `options`.
+### Populate_if_empty: Arguments

+The only argument passed to `:populate_if_empty` block or method is an options hash.
+It contains currently traversed `:fragment`, the `:index` (collections, only) and several more options.

-The result of the block will automatically assigned to the property or collection for you.
-Note that you can't use the twin API in here.
-If you want to do fancy stuff, use `:populator`.
+The result of the block will be automatically assigned to the form for you.
+Note that you can't use the twin API in here, for example to reorder a collection.
+If you want more flexibility, use `:populator`.

-## The :populator Option
+## Populator

 While the `:populate_if_empty` option is only called when no matching form was found for the input, the `:populator` option is always invoked and gives you maximum flexibility for population.

-Please do _not_ use both `:prepopulate_if_empty` and `:populator` for the same property.
+They're exclusive, you can only use one of the two.

-## Populator for Collections
+## Populator: Collections

 A `:populator` for collections is executed for every collection fragment in the incoming hash.

+    form.validate({
+      songs: [
+        {name: "Midnight Rendezvous"},
+        {name: "Information Error"}
+      ]
+    })

+The following `:populator` will be executed twice.

     class AlbumForm < Reform::Form
       collection :songs,
-        populator: lambda { |fragment, collection, index, options|
+        populator: -> (collection:, index:, **) do
+          if item = collection[index]
+            item
+          else
-          (item = collection[index]) ? item : collection.insert(index, Song.new) } do
+            collection.insert(index, Song.new)

-        property :title
           end

-The `:populator` option accepts blocks and instance method names.

-The signature is as follows.

-* `fragment` is the fragment of the incoming hash that matches the processed nested form.
-* `collection` is the nested form collection (manually available via `form.songs`).
-* `index` will be the index of the currently processed fragment.
-* `options`
+        end

+This populator checks if a nested form is already existing by using `collection[index]`.
+While the `index` keyword argument represents where we are in the incoming array traversal, `collection` is a convenience from Reform, and is identical to `self.songs`.

 Note that you manually have to check whether or not a nested form is already available (by index or ID) and then need to add it using the form API writers.

-Another requirement is that per block invocation, the nested form has to be returned from the block.
-This is important for further processing of the incoming hash when values are mapped to properties by Reform (e.g. `title`).
+BTW, the `:populator` option accepts blocks and instance method names.

+## Populator: Return Value

+It is very important that each `:populator` invocation returns the *form* that represents the fragment, and not the model.
+Otherwise, deserialization will fail.

+Here are some return values.

+    populator: -> (collection:, index:, **) do
+      songs[index]              # works, unless nil
+      collection[index]         # identical to above
+      songs.insert(1, Song.new) # works, returns form
+      songs.append(Song.new)    # works, returns form
+      Song.new                  # crashes, that's no form
+      Song.find(1)              # crashes, that's no form

+Always make sure you return a form object, and not a model.

+## Populator: Avoiding Index

+In many ORMs, the order of has_many associations doesn't matter, and you don't need to use the `index` for appending.

+    collection :songs,
+      populator: -> (collection:, index:, **) do
+        if item = collection[index]
+          item
+        else
+          collection.append(Song.new)
+        end
+      end

+Often, it is better to [match by ID](#populator-match-by-id) instead of indexes.

-## Populator for Single Properties
+## Populator: Single Property

-Naturally, a single property `:populator` is only called once.
+Naturally, a `:populator` for a single property is only called once.

     class AlbumForm < Reform::Form
-      property :composer, populator: lambda { |fragment, model, options|
+      property :composer,
+        populator: -> (model:, **) do
-          model || self.composer= Artist.new } do
+          model || self.composer= Artist.new }

-        property :name
         end

-The signature here is identical to collections, except that the `index` argument is missing for obvious reasons.

-Again, a requirement is that the nested form has to be returned from the block.
+A single populator works identical to a collection one, except for the `model` argument, which is equally to `self.composer`.

-## Populating by ID
+## Populator: Match by ID

 [This is described in chapter _Authentication_ in the Trailblazer book.]

-Reform matches incoming hash fragments and nested forms by their order.
-It doesn't know anything about IDs or other persistence mechanics.
+Per default, Reform matches incoming hash fragments and nested forms by their order.
+It doesn't know anything about IDs, UUIDs or other persistence mechanics.

 You can use `:populator` to write your own matching for IDs.
-This is a feature that might be included into Reform since this is a frequently implemented requirement when working with persisted models.

     property :songs,
-      populator: ->(fragment, collection, index, options) {
+      populator: ->(fragment:, **) {
         # find out if incoming song is already added.
         item = songs.find { |song| song.id.to_s == fragment["id"].to_s }

-        item ? item : songs.insert(index, Song.new)
+        item ? item : songs.append(Song.new)
       }

 Note that a `:populator` requires you to add/replace/update/delete the model yourself.
 You have access to the form API here since the block is executed in form instance context.

-The `:populator` block has to return the corresponding nested form.
+Again, it is important to [return the new form](#populator-return-value) and not the model.

 This naturally works for single properties, too.

     property :artist,
-      populator: ->(fragment, options) {
+      populator: ->(fragment:, **) {
         artist ? artist : self.artist = Artist.find_by(id: fragment["id"])
       }

-It is important to check whether the respective collection item or single property already exists in the form, otherwise your graph will get out-of-sync.
+## Delete

+Populators can not only create, but also destroy.
+Let's say the following input is passed in.

+    form.validate({
+      songs: [
+        {"name"=>"Midnight Rendezvous", "id"=>2, "delete"=>"1"},
+        {"name"=>"Information Error"}
+      ]
+    })

+You can implement your own deletion.

+    property :songs,
+      populator: ->(fragment:, **) {
+        # find out if incoming song is already added.
+        item = songs.find { |song| song.id.to_s == fragment["id"].to_s }

+        if fragment["delete"] == "1"
+          songs.delete(item)
+          return skip!
+        end

+        item ? item : songs.append(Song.new)
+      }

+You can delete items from the graph using `delete`.
+To avoid this fragment being further deserialized, use `return skip!` to stop processing for this fragment.

+## Skip

+Since Reform 2.1, populators can skip processing of a fragment by returning `skip!`.
+This will ignore this fragment as if it wasn't present in the incoming hash.

+    property :songs,
+      populator: ->(fragment:, **) do
+        return skip! if fragment["id"]
+        # ..
+      end

+This won't process items that have an `"id"` field in their corresponding fragment.

 ## Uninitialized Collections